BadeaTayea/Symbolic-PDE-Discovery/README.md

 Due to the large dataset ($≈13$ million samples), we downsample before constructing the candidate matrix.
 By selecting every 4th point in each dimension, the sample count reduces by a factor of $4^3=64$, lowering the total to roughly $205,000$ samples.
 This speeds up regression while retaining key features.

-The `downsample_3d` function extracts every $ds_factor$-th point, and new grid spacings ($dx$), $dy$, $dt$) are recalculated accordingly.
+The `downsample_3d` function extracts every $dsfactor$-th point, and new grid spacings ($dx$), $dy$, $dt$) are recalculated accordingly.
 The downsampled, optionally normalized, fields are then used in a modified `build_linear_system_2D` to generate a smaller candidate matrix $\Theta$ and time derivative matrix $U_t$.
 Sparse regression on this reduced system yields a coefficient matrix $\Xi$, efficiently predicting the governing PDE.
 Although downsampling reduces resolution, it captures the overall dynamics when the system is sufficiently smooth.

 For a concise summary of the experimental settings and outcomes, the following table summarizes key parameters used.